Adam Sessler

-Adam Sessler (born August 29, 1973) is an American video game journalist, television personality and consultant.
+Adam Donovan Sessler (born August 29, 1973) is an American video game journalist, television personality and consultant.
 He is best known as the host for the video game review series Xplay and the editor-in-chief for G4's video game section.
 Upon his departure from G4 in April 2012, Sessler was its longest-tenured television personality, having originally been hired by its predecessor ZDTV in 1998.

 After his departure from G4, Sessler became the editor-in-chief and content producer for Rev3Games.
-He left video game journalism in 2014 to become the president for TheoryHead, a consultancy firm for entertainment and media.
+He left video game journalism in 2014 to become the president of TheoryHead, a consultancy firm for entertainment and media.
 In 2021, Adam Sessler was announced as a returning On-Air Talent and staff of the relaunched G4 television network.